ademeglio/ademeglio.github.io/readme.md

 # Professional Portfolio

+### WISHLIST
+* [ ] Stretchy: In contacts section, either a contact form or arrow that points down to the email link.
+* [ ] Super Stretch: Comment section for the blog?; Side Bar with links to favorite posts
+* [ ] Links page with my favorite coding sites grouped by types

+#### Carousel Idea
+ * Pressing on the smaller portfolio photo links to multiple images while a description slides up from the bottom?

 ## Overview
 * [x] Create a portfolio site highlighting your work that can be shared with potential employers.
 Focus first on building a good structure, then later style and lay out with with CSS.